-- · Conduct an assessment of saving potential by comparing annual water demands on a new property against an older property or properties with comparable area, plantings, and irrigation methods. - Develop a landscaping design manual that provides specific guidance to individuals and developers on water saving tree and plant types and sizes, planting seasons, soil enhancement, mulching, and watering times appropriate for local climate. - Promote and/or incentivize the use of individual household rainwater harvesting for outdoor irrigation.
+- Conduct an assessment of saving potential by comparing annual water demands on a new property against an older property or properties with comparable area, plantings, and irrigation methods. - Develop a landscaping design manual that provides specific guidance to individuals and developers on water saving tree and plant types and sizes, planting seasons, soil enhancement, mulching, and watering times appropriate for local climate.

-CASE WATER FEES AND WATER WISE LANDSCAPING - CASTLE STUDY ROCK, COLORADO
+WATER FEES AND WATER WISE LANDSCAPING - CASTLE ROCK, COLORADO